 Compound Gin

 We're going to make this ourselves!
 With Compound Gin, the ingredients are only added after distillation.
-The base of this gin is a neutral alcoholic beverage; vodka .
+The base of this gin is a neutral spirit: vodka.
 The advantage is that you can make this gin yourself without having to distill.

 The ingredients

-As I mentioned before, a gin always has a juniper base.
-This is also ingredient number one.
-Examples of ingredients that are often found in gins are:
+As I mentioned before, gin always has a juniper berry base.
+This is therefore the number one ingredient.
+Examples of ingredients that are also often found in gins include:

 Of course, you can also choose to add another ingredient.
-The sous vide technique comes in handy here, because it makes infusing flavors very easy.
-I chose an infusion of lavender .
+The sous vide technique is ideal for this, as it makes infusing flavors very easy.
+I chose a lavender infusion.
 Remember, this is my gin.
-Feel free to choose another ingredient and make the gin that suits you best!
+Feel free to choose a different ingredient and create the gin that suits you best!

 The list of ingredients for my homemade gin:

-Please note: the quality of the vodka affects the end result.
-So don't buy the cheapest (house brand) vodka in the store.
+Note: The quality of the vodka affects the final result.
+So don't buy the cheapest (store brand) vodka you can find in the store.
 I chose Smirnoff vodka.
-I can already reveal that the end result was very good.
+I can tell you that the final result was exceptionally good.

 The technique: Making your own gin